Mierdin/pyflex/README.md

 # STATUS

-WORK IN PROGRESS - Under more or less passive development
+WORK IN PROGRESS - Under active development and prone to bugs, errors, etc. Use at own risk

 # SUPPORTED PRODUCTS